Taliban enters Kabul city, seizes control of presidential palace

-- Hundreds of Afghans and diplomats in the country are scrambling to leave the country following the collapse of civilian government in the country
+- Hundreds of Afghans and diplomats in the country are scrambling to leave the country following the collapse of the Afghan civilian government

 - The international community has called on the Taliban and all other parties to exercise utmost restraint in order to protect the lives of citizens